Jan 2, 2024

 How Do DDoS Attacks Work?

-To execute a DDoS attack, hackers use individual devices (bots) or a network of internet-connected devices (botnets) to send an overwhelming number of requests to the target system, leading to a traffic overload.
-Bots and botnets are often infected with malware and controlled remotely without the owners’ knowledge.
-With an established botnet, attackers can send remote instructions to each bot.
+- Hackers use individual devices (bots) or a network of internet-connected devices (botnets) to send an overwhelming number of requests to the target system.

-Each bot in the botnet sends requests to the targeted IP address, flooding the server or network and creating a denial-of-service to normal traffic.
-To make it even more complex, separating the attack traffic from normal traffic can be complicated, as each bot is a legitimate Internet device.
+- Each bot sends requests to the targeted IP address, flooding the server or network and creating a denial-of-service for normal users.

 Types of DDoS Attacks